spacemaus/postvox/Protocol.md

 message, it is the client's responsibility to (a) reconnect to the server, and (b) request any messages it may have missed.

-Generally, this is achieved by the client asking for the `syncedAt` timestamp of the Nth message preceeding a given timestamp.
-If the returned timestamp does not match the client's view, it knows to re-fetch the stanzas from that time period.
+`MESSAGE` stanzas have a `seq` field that clients can check.
+This field is a strictly increasing counter for messages posted to a given source.
+If a client finds a gap in the `seq` values it has for a source, then it can send a request to `vox://<source>/messages` and specify `seqAfter` and `limit`.

 When messages are updated or deleted, the interchange should store a "tombstone" at the syncedAt timestamp of the old version.
-Otherwise, it is possible for the counts to be off.

 Endpoints that provide a list view accept `limit`, `syncedBefore`, and `syncedAfter` parameters.